CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

   - A standard-flavor, for example, _standard.medium_
   - CentOS-7 image (In Pouta they have already the epel-repository installed)
   - snapd to install the noVNC
-  - noVNC, since it allows to use our browser instead of a traditional VNC-client to view the desktop
+  - noVNC, since it allows us to use our browser instead of a traditional VNC-client to view the desktop
   - tigervnc-server as our VNC server
   - Xfce as our Desktop environment
   - ssh-tunnel so that the VNC server is not open to the internet.
 This is very